CENTRAL & SOUTHERN FLORIDA (C&SF) PROJECT

 West Palm Beach, Florida 33406

 The USACE is continuing construction of the C-111 South Dade project.
 Planning and design efforts are underway on many of the projects included in the CERP.
-Most of the effort is conducted in partnership with the South Florida Water Management District (SFWMD), and design is proceeding according to the Design Agreement executed in May 2000.
+Most of the effort is conducted in partnership with the SFWMD, and design is proceeding according to the Design Agreement executed in May 2000.
 The Design Agreement was amended in August 2009 to incorporate changes per the Master Agreement.
 The Master Agreement was executed between the USACE and the SFWMD in August 2009 and provides the cost-share and provisions for constructing and operating CERP projects.

-Fiscal Year 2018 (FY18) was a positive year for CERP implementation.
-The Jacksonville District continued construction on the Kissimmee River Restoration and Broward County Water Preserve Areas projects.
-Construction continued on the following projects: Modified Water Deliveries to Everglades National Park, C-111 South Dade, Indian River Lagoon-South, C-44 project Reservoir and Stormwater Treatment Area, and Picayune Strand Restoration, which included operational testing and monitoring of the Miller pump station.
-In FY19, USACE is continuing planning and design efforts on CERP projects, including preparation of Project Management Plans (PMPs), PIRs, and Validation Reports.
-Currently, the main effort is focused on completing construction of the Kissimmee River Restoration, Modified Water Deliveries to Everglades National Park, and C-111 South Dade projects.
+FY20 was a positive year for Everglades restoration.
+The Jacksonville District completed construction on the Kissimmee River Restoration and C-111 South Dade projects.
+Construction continued on the Indian River Lagoon-South C-44 project Reservoir and Stormwater Treatment Area, Picayune Strand Restoration, Biscayne Bay Coast Wetlands, and Central Everglades Planning Project.
+Several features were completed and transferred to the SFWMD for O&M in early FY20.
+USACE is continuing planning and design efforts on CERP projects, including preparation of Project Management Plans (PMPs), PIRs, and Validation Reports.
+Currently, the main effort is focused on continuing design and construction of the KC-111 South Dade projects (authorized in WRDA 2020), CERP projects, and implementation of the Combined Operational Plan.

-West Palm Beach Canal (C-51 / STA-1E): The authorized project will provide 30-year flood protection to the urbanized eastern basin and 10-year flood protection to the western basin.
+West Palm Beach Canal (C-51 / STA-1E): The authorized project was designed to provide 30-year flood protection to the urbanized eastern basin and 10-year flood protection to the western basin.
 All features have been completed.
 The technical plan developed for resolution of the litigation was completed and associated construction is complete.
 The project has been transferred to the SFWMD for O&M and is fiscally complete.

-South Dade County (C-111SD): The C-111 Project General Reevaluation Report (GRR) with integrated Environmental Impact Statement (EIS) was approved in 1994, and the Project Cooperation Agreement (PCA) was executed in 1995.
+South Dade County (C-111SD): The C-111 Project General Reevaluation Report (GRR) with integrated Environmental Impact Statement was approved in 1994, and the Project Cooperation Agreement (PCA) was executed in 1995.
 The C-111 GRR authorized modifications to the original project as authorized by the Flood Control Acts of 1962 and 1968.
-The Water Resources Development Act (WRDA) of 1996 authorized 50/50 federal/sponsor cost sharing for the total project cost, which allows the sponsor to receive credit for lands needed for the project.
+WRDA 1996 authorized 50/50 federal/sponsor cost sharing for the total project cost, which allows the sponsor to receive credit for lands needed for the project.
 An amendment to the 1995 PCA, to address the WRDA 1996 cost share change, was executed in August 2014.
-The C-111 South Dade project is moving forward, and construction on the remaining project components will be complete in FY19.
+The C-111 South Dade project, original project features were completed in FY20.
+Additional features authorized in WRDA 2020 are under design; construction completion is scheduled for FY2025.